Psychiatric hospital: History

-In the late 19th and early 20th centuries, psychiatric institutions ceased using terms such as "madness", "lunacy" or "insanity", which assumed a unitary psychosis, and began instead splitting into numerous mental diseases, including catatonia, melancholia, and dementia praecox, which is now known as schizophrenia.
+In the late 19th and early 20th centuries, psychiatric institutions ceased using terms such as "madness", "lunacy" or "insanity", which assumed a unitary psychosis, and began instead using more specific diagnoses, including catatonia, melancholia, and dementia praecox, which is now known as schizophrenia.

-In 1961, sociologist Erving Goffman described a theory of the "total institution" and the process by which it takes efforts to maintain predictable and regular behavior on the part of both "guard" and "captor", suggesting that many of the features of such institutions serve the ritual function of ensuring that both classes of people know their function and social role, in other words of "institutionalizing" them.
-Asylums as a key text in the development of deinstitutionalization.
+In 1961, sociologist Erving Goffman presented the theory of the "total institution," positing that asylums were managed to habituate both staff and patients to norms of conduct aimed at "institutionalizing" them, enabling the smooth operation of the asylum itself, rather than at improved health or rehabilitation.
+Goffman's Asylums was a key text in the rise of deinstitutionalization.

 With successive waves of reform and the introduction of effective evidence-based treatments, modern psychiatric hospitals provide a primary emphasis on treatment; and further, they attempt—where possible—to help patients control their own lives in the outside world with the use of a combination of psychiatric drugs and psychotherapy.
 These treatments can be involuntary.
 Involuntary treatments are among the many psychiatric practices which are questioned by the mental patient liberation movement.
+The Mental Patient Liberation Movement developed between 1950 and 1960.
+The movement was driven by the effort to gain more rights for mental patients and ex-patients who felt their constitutional rights had been violated.
+These violations included unjust incarceration, drugging until incapacitation, and the removal of normal forms of communication such as mail or telephone.
+The movement worked towards changing the handling of deviant behavior to treat people in a more humaine manner and correcting this behavior through treatment rather than punishment.
+Overall, the primary objective of the movement was reforming institutional commitment procedures.

 In America history in the 1980s after the "12,225,000 Acre Bill" it was emphasized that care would be given in asylums instead of housing the individuals in jails, poorhouses, or having them live on the streets.
 Due to the decrease over the years of psychiatric hospitals available depending on the state the availability of space and beds for new patients has drastically decreased.

+In July 2022, the 988 number was created for those in America who needed mental health services so that they could have access to care and have help from anywhere or at any time.
+This number acts as the National Suicide Prevention Lifeline and was created to help combat the rising number of Americans who require mental health help particularly those dealing with suicidal thoughts or attempts and mental illness.
+988 was created to help keep those in need from cycling endlessly between and or within emergency departments and the criminal justice system.
+Congress made history in 2022 by increasing support for the National Suicide Prevention Lifeline by a record amount of $77 million.
+The creation of this line helps prevent more people from being admitted into psychiatric hospitals by providing another outlet for immediate help and care.